gmuldoon/cslvr-Wiki/gen_mesh.md

 The NASA-defined catchments are available [online here](http://icesat4.gsfc.nasa.gov/cryo_data/ant_grn_drainage_systems.php).
 They are called by number in the GetBasin() function in the gen_mesh.py script.

 ## Box domain
-Alternatively, a new contour can be drawn using coordinates of the corner of a box.
+Alternatively, a new contour can be drawn using coordinates for the corners of a box.
 This is available in the script as
 ```bash
 new_cont = array([[x1, y1],
                   [x2, y1],